maurovella/Basic-OS/README.md

 ## Programming Considerations
 * The OS is written in C
 * The OS is written for the x86 architecture
-* The code is written in "snakeCase Standard"
+* The code is written in "camel_case standard"
 * All functions are written in the following format:
 ```
 returnType functionName (argumentType argumentName) {